thesixpathguy/FileZipper/README.md

 In any case, when you write 3 bits, then 2 bits, then 10 bits, all the bits are eventually written, but you cannot be sure precisely when they're written during the execution of your program.
 Also, because of buffering, if all output is done in eight-bit chunks and your program writes exactly 61 bits explicitly, then 3 extra bits will be written so that the number of bits written is a multiple of eight.

-Our decompressing/un-huff program must have some mechanism to account for these extra or "padding" bits since these bits do not represent compressed information.
+Decompressing/un-huff program must have some mechanism to account for these extra or "padding" bits since these bits do not represent compressed information.
-So, we check if the size of the bits string is multiple of 8 or not by checking the modulo of 8.
+So, check if the size of the bits string is multiple of 8 or not by checking the modulo of 8.
 Using that modulo value we can calculate the number of bits that need to be padded and handle them correctly.

-Finally, we added a **pseudo EOF character**, and we chose it out of the ASCII table in the human readable range so we are not limiting the user to not use any ASCII characters.
+Finally, added a **pseudo EOF character**, and chose it out of the ASCII table in the human readable range so that not limiting the user to not use any ASCII characters.